-- applying relevant theories and methods for the analysis of complex problems within

-- International Relations, communicating ideas, arguments and research results within International Relations.
+- applying relevant theories and methods for the analysis of complex problems within - International relations, communicating ideas, arguments and research results within International Relations.
 Supervision: A professor will be allocated as supervisor during the project period.

-Assessment

-The project is assessed on the basis of the project report prepared by the student(s) and the oral defense of the project.
+Assessment The project is assessed on the basis of the project report prepared by the student(s) and the oral defense of the project.
 Max.
 15 pages per student in the project group, alternatively max.
 20 pages for an individual project report.
 Please note that one page is defined as 2400 characters including spaces.
 Time allotted for the oral defense: 30 minutes per student.
 The emphasis in the assessment is on the written report.
 A specific grade will be awarded.

-LISE-3 Political Philosophy [5 ECTS]

-Course description

-This course will take students through some of the major thinkers and debates in the history of political thought with the goal of expanding students' vocabularies as political and social thinkers as well as as ethical actors.
-The course will depart from the Universal Declaration of Human Rights, and then move to a range of classic texts from the history of political thought.
+LISE-BA-3 Political Philosophy [5 ECTS] Course description This course will take students through some of the major thinkers and debates in the history of political thought with the goal of expanding students' vocabularies as political and social thinkers as well as ethical actors.
+This should help students with their acquaintance of important names and theories in the history of political thought as well as provide them with tools for analysis of political events and trends.
+Assessment Take-home assignment on a lecturer-decided topic (4-6 pages), with a specific grade awarded.

-Course sessions: TBA

-Assessment

-Take-home assignment on a lecturer-decided topic (4-6 pages), with a specific grade awarded.
 Please note that one page is defined as 2400 characters including spaces.

-LISE-3 Professional Genre Writing [5 ECTS]

-Course description

-This course will provide you with knowledge and understanding of various genres of intra- and interorganizational communication, such as policy papers, news features, press releases, presentations, emails and reports for public or private sector actors.

-Course sessions: TBA

-Assessment

-Portfolio.
+LISE-BA-3 Professional Genre Writing [5 ECTS] Course description This course is intended to provide students with knowledge and understanding of various genres related to connecting academic skills to professional situations.
+Topics can, for example, include CVs, job letters and elevator pitches as well as audience analysis reports, executive summaries and data visualization slides.
+The course will focus on how public and/or private sector audiences affect the success and expectations of communication.
+Assessment End-of-course portfolio.
 A specific grade is awarded.